-- 1 THAT the Board of Governors, on the recommendation of the Board Finance and Property Committee, approve new rates for residences transitioning from 11-month leases to 8-month leases, as listed under item 3bi of the material shared for the March 26 meeting. - 2 THAT the Board of Governors, on the recommendation of the Board Finance and Property Committee: - a) approve new rates for residences having undergone major renewal, as listed under item 3bii of the material shared for the March 26 meeting. - b) authorize the Vice-President (Facilities and Operations) to apply the MacKenzie Hall residence rates (inclusive of any future approved increases) to Henday Hall and Kelsey Hall once they return to service as fully renewed residences.
+- 1 THAT the Board Finance and Property Committee, acting with delegated authority of the Board of Governors, approve an increase of 5.0% to the rates charged for the residences listed under item 7di of the material shared for the Feb 27 meeting. - 2 THAT the Board Finance and Property Committee recommend that the Board of Governors approve new rates for residences transitioning from 11-month leases to 8-month leases, as listed under item 7dii of the material shared for the Feb 27 meeting. - 3 THAT the Board Finance and Property Committee recommend that the Board of Governors: - a) approve new rates for residences having undergone major renewal, as listed under item 7diii of the material shared for the Feb 27 meeting. - b) authorize the Vice-President (Facilities and Operations) to apply the MacKenzie Hall residence rates (inclusive of any future approved increases) to Henday Hall and Kelsey Hall once they return to service as fully renewed residences.